NewAmericanPublicArt/color-commons/README.md

     sh /usr/bin/ola_conf_plugins.sh disable all
     sh /usr/bin/ola_conf_plugins.sh status all

+### To output streaming ACN, also known as sACN or ESTA e1.31 ###

 Verify that the plugins are all disabled.
+Then edit `/var/lib/ola/conf/ola-e131.conf` to set `enable = true` and set `ip = ` to the address you want to send to.

+In the Ola web interface, which should be running on the Pi on port 9090, add a universe named "colorcommons" or whatever other name you like.

+### To output serial to Bitwizard DMX shield ###

+Verify that the plugins are all disabled.
 Then edit `/var/lib/ola/conf/ola-uartdmx.conf` to set `enable = true` and set `device = /dev/ttyAMA0`

 `sudo raspi-config` > Advanced Options > Serial to disable serial console on UART.

 Reboot.
 If needed, you can also restart OLA using `sudo service olad restart` and see the startup log with `tail -n 100 /var/log/syslog`

+To configure pin 18 on the RPi to go high at boot, which puts the Bitwizard DMX shield into output mode, copy the file `set_dmx_mode` from this repo to `/usr/bin/set_dmx_mode` and make it executable with `sudo chmod 755 /usr/bin/set_dmx_mode`

+Then execute that file at boot by putting this line in `/etc/rc.local` somewhere before the line `exit 0`

 Probably healthy spew from OLA: